mrahbari/clean-code-php/README.md

 # Clean Code PHP

-Clean code is code that is easy to understand and easy to change.
+Clean code is code that is `easy to understand` and `easy to change`.
 Even bad code can function.
 But if code isn't clean, it can bring a development organization to its knees.

 ## Table of Contents